aws/karpenter-provider-aws/website/content/en/v0.4.3-docs/concepts/_index.md

 ### Kubernetes cluster autoscaler
 Like Karpenter, [Kubernetes Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) is designed to add nodes when requests come in to run pods that cannot be met by current capacity.
-Cluster autoscaler is part of the Kubenetes project, with implementations by most major Kubernetes cloud providers.
+Cluster autoscaler is part of the Kubernetes project, with implementations by most major Kubernetes cloud providers.
 By taking a fresh look at provisioning, Karpenter offers the following improvements:

 * **Designed to handle the full flexibility of the cloud**: